andrewHoban/code-review/README.md

 ```

 ## Usage

+### Automated PR Reviews

+The agent automatically reviews pull requests when they are opened or updated.
+The workflow:
+1. Extracts changed files and context from the PR
+2. Calls the deployed agent via Agent Engine API
+3. Posts review comments and summary on the PR

+**Setup:**
+- The workflow (`.github/workflows/pr-review.yml`) is already configured
+- Requires GitHub Secrets: `GCP_PROJECT_ID`, `GCP_PROJECT_NUMBER`, `GCP_REGION`
+- Uses Workload Identity Federation for GCP authentication

+**Manual Usage:**

 The agent accepts structured JSON input with PR metadata and review context.
 See [`docs/integration_guide.md`](docs/integration_guide.md) for detailed integration instructions.